Removing old paint from wood is normally a very arduous task. Anyone who has stripped paint knows that it’s not a one step process.

 - Can loosen latex paint effectively if set at the right temperature

 - Can possibly melt the surface if you’re not careful

 - Leaves a sticky melted residue (melted paint) if you aren’t careful with the heat settings

 - Takes time and patience

 In a nutshell, I wouldn’t suggest using the heat gun method or the vinegar method to strip a large surface area or an entire piece of wood.
-I would use these two methods for paint drips, paint splatters and small areas.
+I would use these two methods for new paint drips, paint splatters and small areas.

 I would use the oven cleaner and paint stripper to get paint off an entire piece of wood or to strip a furniture piece.

 Update: Since this post was written I’ve stumbled on a new favorite (NON TOXIC, ALL NATURAL) paint stripping product.
 Check out QCS by Stripwell with my full review.
 Y’all this product is a game changer.

 If you want to see more about stripping a piece of furniture with Easy Off Oven Cleaner check out this post.
 Spoiler alert; it wasn’t as successful as I thought it would be.